Rezuna719/demi_lootbox/README.md

 5. Included sample logic to vary probabilities based on gacha type.
 6. Added a mechanic where the "standard gacha" item has a 1% chance to transform into a "limited gacha".

-This modified repository is distributed under the same license as the original `demi_lootbox`.
+This script is provided under the same GPLv3 license as the original `demi_lootbox`.
+The author assumes no responsibility for any damages resulting from its use.
+Please use it at your own risk.

 ### Required additions to ox_inventory's items.lua